Our sensor principle for your measurements

 Distance between sensor module and target object

-The distance between the sensor and the measuring shaft dictates the sensitivity of the overall system.
-Therefore, the closer the sensor is to the measuring shaft, the greater the signal.
+However, it should be noted that the distance from the sensor to the measuring shaft affects the measurement accuracy.
+The distance of the sensor from the measuring shaft defines the sensitivity of the overall system; that is, the closer the sensor is to the measuring shaft, the larger the signal.

 Multidimensional sensors